scummvm/scummvm/doc/docportal/other_platforms/amigaos_4.rst

 Due to the big-endian nature of Amiga OS, there can sometimes be graphics and sounds issues with games.
 Check out the Platform Overview `wiki page <https://wiki.scummvm.org/index.php?title=Platforms/Overview>`_ for a list of compatible engines.

-If a game crashes and it's listed as compatible, report it as a :doc:`bug <../help/report_bugs>`.
+If a game crashes and it's listed as compatible, please report it as a :doc:`bug <../help/report_bugs>`.